Understanding the role {role_name}.

 "Plan your hiring" – Check out our hiring plan and headcount plan tools.

-What industries hire Sales Engineers?
+What industries are hiring Sales Engineer?